Chart Color Schemes

 Centenary Heights is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Centenary Heights is around 6,273 as of Feb 2026.
-This reflects an increase of 121 people (2.0%) since the 2021 Census, which reported a population of 6,152 people.
-The change is inferred from the resident population of 6,262 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 13 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,023 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 81.0% of overall population gains during recent periods.
+Population estimates for the suburb of Centenary Heights, based on ABS updates and AreaSearch validations, indicate a population of around 6,293 as of May 2026.
+This reflects an increase from the 2021 Census figure of 6,152 people, marking a growth of 141 individuals or approximately 2.3%.
+The current resident population estimate of 6,292 by AreaSearch is inferred from the latest ERP data release by the ABS in June 2025 and validated with an additional 14 new addresses since the Census date.
+This results in a density ratio of 2,030 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 81.0% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Looking at population projections moving forward, lower quartile growth of regional areas across the nation is anticipated, with the suburb of Centenary Heights expected to increase by 229 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 4.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 are used, based on 2021 data.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 and based on 2022 data are applied for each age cohort when utilised.
+Population projections moving forward anticipate lower quartile growth of regional areas across the nation.
+The suburb of Centenary Heights is expected to increase by 102 persons to reach a total population of approximately 6,495 by 2041, reflecting an overall gain of 1.6% over the 16-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population